 Main Differences Between FPGA and Microprocessor

-- The data processing throughput is high in FPGA, the data processing throughput is low in the microprocessor.
+- The data processing throughput is high in FPGA, and the data processing throughput is low in the microprocessor.